 Inside the terminal building, multi-stream waste containers provide recycling options for passengers and the general public.

-EIA has previously collaborated with the City of Edmonton, and with experts at the University of Alberta to assess general and organic waste in the greater Edmonton region.
+YEG has previously collaborated with the City of Edmonton, and with experts at the University of Alberta to assess general and organic waste in the greater Edmonton region.
 For this study, downtown Edmonton was selected as the centre of the study area and a 70 km radius was then extended outward, creating a circular area of nearly 15,400 km2.
-Three potential biomass feedstocks and their geographical locations within the study area were then determined: municipal solid waste (MSW), agricultural residue and waste from EIA terminals and ground side tenants.
+Three potential biomass feedstocks and their geographical locations within the study area were then determined: municipal solid waste (MSW), agricultural residue and waste from YEG terminals and ground side tenants.

-EIA looks forward to continuing to work with local industry partners and government to further understand the resources and waste produced in our region, and the opportunities for future collaborative projects.
+YEG looks forward to continuing to work with local industry partners and government to further understand the resources and waste produced in our region, and the opportunities for future collaborative projects.